aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Scan a Codebase
 ^^^^^^^^^^^^^^^

-Once you are all set up with Scancode Toolkit, i.e. Running ``scancode -h`` shows the :ref:`cli_help_text`, you can start scanning files or a codebase.
+Once you are all set up with ScanCode-Toolkit, i.e. Running ``scancode -h`` shows the :ref:`cli_help_text`, you can start scanning files or a codebase.

 #.
 Refer :ref:`synopsis_quickstart` for commonly used scan commands, and commonly used